KomodoPlatform/Documentation.rst.old/docs/source/barterDEX/setup-Bob-node-using-barterDEX-CLI.rst

 APIs needed
 ===========

-You will only need :ref:`client`, :ref:`setpassphrase`, :ref:`enable`, :ref:`autoprice` to be a marketmaker in barterDEX.
+You will only need :ref:`client`, ``setpassphrase``, :ref:`enable`, :ref:`autoprice` to be a marketmaker in barterDEX.
 All the API usage is explained in the below steps.

 Steps:
 ------